 The American Lighting Association recommends 1,600 lumens for vanity task lighting.
 Space recessed cans by dividing your ceiling height by two (4.5 feet apart for 9-foot ceilings).

-Critical placement tip: Never place recessed lights directly over the vanity—they cast unflattering shadows on your face.
+Critical placement tip: Never place recessed lights directly over the vanity.
+They cast unflattering shadows on your face.
 Use side-mounted sconces instead.

 Choose a Compact Soaking Tub or Tub-Shower Combo